Liberty (general interest magazine): Cultural references

 Over 120 full-feature films and television shows have been produced from content within Liberty, including Mister Ed The Talking Horse, Double Indemnity, and Sergeant York.

 In the Marx Brothers comedy The Cocoanuts, Groucho Marx exhorts his hotel employees, "Remember, there's nothing like liberty—except Collier's and The Saturday Evening Post!"

 In her working notes for The Fountainhead, Ayn Rand mentioned the character Peter Keating as "the kind of person who occasionally reads Liberty magazine", though this reference did not enter the final version of the book.
 As Rand depicted Keating as a despicable, shallow opportunist and hypocrite, this was no recommendation for the magazine.

 In "The Secret Life of Walter Mitty", author James Thurber makes a reference to the magazine.

 In the Alvino Rey song, "I Said No," the female singer teasingly turns down her male caller with a songful of rejections: "I said no, no, no".
 The song's twist ending is that she is actually saying "no" to a Liberty subscription.

 The publication of a poem in the magazine forms part of a sub-plot in "The Chicken Thief", an episode in the second series of The Waltons television series.

-Toni Morrison also makes reference to it Liberty The Bluest Eye (1970) when describing the nameless woman from Mobile.
+Toni Morrison also makes reference to Liberty in The Bluest Eye (1970) when describing the nameless woman from Mobile.